This ham and 15 Bean Soup recipe is a classic, feel-good dish that will warm your body, heart, and soul.

 Sure, it takes a while to make, but it’s definitely worth it!
-One spoonful is enough to put a smile on your face!
+One spoonful of this delicious soup is enough to put a smile on your face!

-15 Bean Soup is comfort food at its finest.
+This ham and 15 bean soup recipe is comfort food at its finest.
 It’s rich, creamy, hearty, and everything you can ever ask for in a soup!

-After all, there are at least 15 kinds of tender, melt-in-your-mouth beans in there.
+There are at least 15 kinds of tender, melt-in-your-mouth beans in this dish.

 Along with ham, celery, onions, garlic, herbs, and seasonings, it’s one of the best-tasting soups known to man.

 Just be wary of the aftermath.
 We all know about beans being a musical fruit! 😉

 Here’s what you’ll need to make this fantastic and nutritious fall soup.